 There was interest in a live-action Halo film between 2005 and 2007, which would have been produced by Peter Jackson with a script by Alex Garland, the author of The Beach (2000), 28 Days Later (2002), Never Let Me Go (2010) and Dredd (2012), and to be directed by Neill Blomkamp who went onto make District 9 (2009) for Jackson after the collapse of Halo.
 The project ended up falling through because of the huge budget that required collaboration between two studios, 20th Century Fox and Universal, who backed out and refused to accept Peter Jackson and Microsofts demand for large cuts of the upfront box-office gross.
 For now, this anime compilation package is the only film version of the game that we have, although there were also two subsequent web-series, the low-budget Halo 4: Forward Unto Dawn (2012) and the very good Halo Nightfall (2014), both of which were later released as films.

 It was the Wachowski Brothers who sparked a trend when they commissioned The Animatrix (2003) which Studio 4oC were also an instrumental part of as a series of animated spinoff tales from The Matrix (1999).
 The Wackhowskis toured Japan, selected a series of anime directors and gave them the assignment to make a series of self-contained short films set in the Matrix universe.
 A similar idea was conducted with Batman: Gotham Knight (2008), hiring a group of anime directors to each deliver a series of Batman animated shorts.
 With Halo Legends, the same concept has been applied to the world of the Halo computer game.
-Other computer game and film franchise have conducted feature-length anime variations with the likes of Final Fantasy VII: Advent Children (2005), Highlander: The Search for Vengeance (2007), Resident Evil: Degeneration (2008), Mass Effect: Paragon Lost (2012), Resident Evil: Damnation (2012), Starship Troopers: Invasion (2012), Iron Man: Rise of Technovore (2013), Resident Evil: Vendetta (2017) and Starship Troopers: Traitor of Mars (2017).
+Other computer game and film franchise have conducted feature-length anime variations with the likes of Final Fantasy VII: Advent Children (2005), Highlander: The Search for Vengeance (2007), Resident Evil: Degeneration (2008), Mass Effect: Paragon Lost (2012), Resident Evil: Damnation (2012), Starship Troopers: Invasion (2012), Iron Man: Rise of Technovore (2013), Resident Evil: Vendetta (2017), Starship Troopers: Traitor of Mars (2017) and Batman Ninja (2018).